m-path-io/mpathr/README.md

 [![R-CMD-check](https://github.com/m-path-io/mpathr/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/m-path-io/mpathr/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-`mpathr` is currently under development and is not yet meant for public use.
-Please check back later for updates.

 ## Overview

 The goal of `mpathr` is to provide with a few utility functions to read